B & B Boutique Hotel The Gouverneur is located in 2 nationally listed buildings located on the Vaart Zuid Zijde, numbers 25 and 29.

-The current appearance of the house is the result of a remodeling, executed around 1875 in an eclectic style.
+The current appearance of the house at no. 25 is the result of a rebuilt around 1875 in an eclectic style.

-The property belongs to the many largely nineteenth and early twentieth century houses for wealthy citizens to the canal, which testify to the increasing affluence of many residents of Assen due to the explosive growth of Assen in that period.
+The buildings belong to the many nineteenth and early twentieth century houses for the well-to-do citizen on the Vaart, which testify to the increasing prosperity of many Assen residents as a result of the explosive growth of Assen in that period.